dvislov/likeExcelTable/README.md

-jquery.likeExcelTable
+likeExcelTable
 =====================

-jQuery plugin for table with frozen first column &amp; first row like in an Excel
+table with frozen first column &amp; first row like in an Excel